jbe456/arch-tips/install-arch-linux.md

   > pacman -Syu iw dialog wpa_supplicant wifi-menu
   ```

-- reboot the machine and make sure GRUB correctly displays with all the desired options
+- Reboot the machine and make sure GRUB correctly displays with all the desired options

   ```console
   > exit # exit arch-chroot